favas-payspoon/ofb/README.md

 Here is a simple Continuous Delivery workflow, implemented in this project:

 <img width="880" src="https://cloud.githubusercontent.com/assets/6069066/14159789/0dd7a7ce-f6e9-11e5-9fbb-a7fe0f4431e3.png">

-In this [configuration](https://github.com/sqshq/PiggyMetrics/blob/master/.travis.yml), Travis CI builds tagged images for each successful git push.
-So, there are always `latest` image for each microservice on [Docker Hub](https://hub.docker.com/r/sqshq/) and older images, tagged with git commit hash.
-It's easy to deploy any of them and quickly rollback, if needed.

 ## How to run all the things?